Insania (Czech band): Kacířův kancionál

-On 1 April 2019, the band's frontman, Petr "Poly" Pálenský, published a book called Kacířův kancionál ("the heretic's hymnbook"), which combines poetry, lyrics inspired by the work of Insania, social commentary, and graphic elements.
+In April 2019, the band's frontman, Petr "Poly" Pálenský, published the book Kacířův kancionál ("the heretic's hymnbook"), which combines poetry, lyrics inspired by the work of Insania, social commentary, and graphic elements.
 It includes motifs from religion, philosophy, and pop culture, and features historical and allegorical figures, such as Friedrich Nietzsche, Umberto Eco, God, the Devil, as well as coded references to the work of Jaroslav Foglar.
 The interactive publication includes hidden elements only accessible via a proprietary mobile app.